jackyzha0/jackyzha0.github.io/content/thoughts/Hypercore.md

 - Not exactly great local first support.
 Continues working locally without an internet connection but new users cannot connect or get an up-to-date version of your data.
 If the user wants to send data to someone else, both devices need to be online simultaneously
 - [[thoughts/Hypercore|Hypercore]] also does not guarantee long-term write-once storage
 - Multi-writer support is still being worked on
+	- Hypercore is inherently single-writer due to it's append only log structure, and while they have some work on multiwriter it's very tied to the data model